-Standard 1: Children engage i world.
-Standard 1: Children engage in scientific inquiry to explore observable phenomena (objects, materials, organisms, and events) in the physical and natural world.
-Infants (Birth - 11 months) Young Toddlers (9 - 18 months) Older Toddlers (16 - 36 months) Three Year Olds (36 - 48 months) Four Year Olds (48 - 60 months) Demonstrate interest in objects, materials, people and/or their environment using their senses (e.g., picking objects up and putting them in mouth; focusing attention on an object or someone doing something).
+Infants (Birth - 11 months) Young Toddlers (9 - 18 months) Older Toddlers (16 - 36 months) Three Year Olds (36 - 48 months) Four Year Olds (48 - 60 months) Demonstrate interest in objects, materials, people and/or their environment using their senses.
 Observe and explore the immediate environment using their senses.
-Observe, ask questions, and make predictions about the physical and natural world. using their senses and simple tools (e.g., magnifying glass; sifter).
+Observe, ask questions, and make predictions about the physical and natural world, using their senses and simple tools.
 Investigate, observe, ask questions, make predictions, make comparisons, and gather information about the physical and natural world using their senses and simple tools.
-Observe, ask questions, predict, make comparisons, and gather information about the physical and natural world using their senses, prior knowledge, previous experiences, equipment, and tools.
-Actively experiment with and explore the physical properties of objects and substances (e.g., stacking and knocking down towers and stacking them up again; bouncing balls; playing with play dough).
-Put materials, substances, and/or objects together in new or unexpected ways to see what will happen (e.g., combine paint colors to see what happens; experiment to see what sticks on contact paper collage).
+Observe, ask questions, predict, make comparisons, and gather information abou the physical and natural world using their senses, prior knowledge, previous experiences, equipment, and tools.
+Actively experiment with and explore the physical properties of objects and substances.
+Put materials, substances, and/or objects together in new or unexpected ways to see what will happen.
 Participate in simple scientific investigations.
 Conduct scientific investigations and simple experiments.
-Communicate, verbally or nonverbally, what is seen, heard, or felt when exploring the physical and natural world.
+Communicate, verbally or non-verbally, what is seen, heard, or felt when exploring the physical and natural world.
 Share ideas and thoughts related to interactions with, and observations made about the physical and natural world.
-Describe and record findings from investigations they've conducted with prompting and support (e.g., verbally; nonverbally; drawings).
-Describe and generate explanations and/or conclusions about investigations they've conducted with guidance and support (e.g., discussions; drawings; graphs).
+Describe and record findings from investigations they have conducted with prompting and support (e.g., verbally or non-verbally; drawings).
+Describe and generate explanations and/or conclusions about investigations they have conducted with guidance and support (e.g., discussions; drawings; graphs).